lcthomas/engl4771s25/assignments.md

 permalink: /assignments
 ---
 # Assignments
-Click the links below to access course assignments.
+Click the links on the left-hand navigation bar to access information about course assignments.

-{:toc}